Base Weight Slashing with Five Big Gear Swaps

 - 2019 cooking system – TOAKS titanium 750mL pot w/ BRS 3000T titanium stove, 4.3 oz

-Totals for these five gear swaps can be seen below, and I’m super excited to see some major poundage lost with my new choices.
-These totals only reflect the gear I’ve mentioned above, and do not include everything else in my pack, i.e. clothing, hygiene/first aid items, electronics, food, misc., etc. My numbers below for 2019 do not include the tent, as Garrett will be carrying that on this journey.
+Look below to see totals for these gear swaps.
+I love seeing major poundage lost with my new choices!
+Totals only reflect the gear I’ve mentioned above.
+They don’t include other pack items like clothing, hygiene and first aid, electronics, food, etc. My numbers below for 2019 do not include the tent, as Garrett will be carrying it on this journey.

 - 2015 cold weather total – 221.6 oz/13.85 lbs